- UML Tutorial

 - Computer Glossary

 UML 2.0 - Overview

 UML 2.0 adds the definition of formal and completely defined semantics.
 This new possibility can be utilized for the development of models and the corresponding systems can be generated from these models.
-But to utilize this new dimension a considerable effort has to be made to acquire the knowledge.
+However, to utilize this new dimension, a considerable effort has to be made to acquire knowledge.

 UML 2.0 Infrastructure defines the basic constructs of the language on which UML is based.
 This section is not directly relevant to the users of UML.
 This is directed more towards the developers of modeling tools.
-So this area is not in the scope of this tutorial.
+This area is not in the scope of this tutorial.

 UML 2.0 Superstructure defines the user constructs of UML 2.0.
-It means those elements of UML that users will use at the immediate level.
-So this is the main focus for the user community of UML.
+It means those elements of UML that the users will use at the immediate level.
+This is the main focus for the user community of UML.

 This revision of UML was created to fulfil a goal to restructure and refine UML so that usability, implementation, and adaptation are simplified.

 Provide a reusable meta-language core.
 This is used to define UML itself.

 UML superstructure is used to −